doctrine/orm/docs/en/tutorials/extra-lazy-associations.rst

 In many cases associations between entities can get pretty large.
 Even in a simple scenario like a blog. where posts can be commented, you always have to assume that a post draws hundreds of comments.
-In Doctrine 2.0 if you accessed an association it would always get loaded completely into memory.
+In Doctrine ORM if you accessed an association it would always get loaded completely into memory.
 This can lead to pretty serious performance problems, if your associations contain several hundreds or thousands of entities.